bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 ### Invoke: Wasm Components

-In the case of a Wasm **component** that uses typed interfaces (defined [in WIT](https://component-model.bytecodealliance.org/design/wit.html), in concert with [the component model](https://component-model.bytecodealliance.org/design/components.html)), the `run` command now also accepts the optional `--invoke` argument for calling an exported function of a **component**.
+In the case of a Wasm **component** that uses typed interfaces (defined [in WIT](https://component-model.bytecodealliance.org/design/wit.html), in concert with [the Component Model](https://component-model.bytecodealliance.org/design/components.html)), the `run` command now also accepts the optional `--invoke` argument for calling an exported function of a **component**.

 However, the calling of an exported function of a **component** uses [WAVE](https://github.com/bytecodealliance/wasm-tools/tree/a56e8d3d2a0b754e0465c668f8e4b68bad97590f/crates/wasm-wave#readme)(a human-oriented text encoding of Wasm Component Model values).
 For example: